-Base salaries are provided to our named executive officers (other than our Chief Executive Officer and Chief Financial Officer, who have since 2013 elected to forgo base salaries and incentive cash compensation) to recognize each such executive's day-to-day contributions and in order to maintain an executive compensation program that is competitive and reflects appropriate market practices.
+Base salaries are provided to our named executive officers (other than our Chief Executive Officer and Chief Financial Officer) to recognize each such executive's day-to-day contributions and in order to maintain an executive compensation program that is competitive and reflects appropriate market practices.
 The Compensation Committee determined base salaries for each of these named executive officers based on the executive's role and responsibilities, a review of any applicable market data and individual job performance.
 In its review of applicable market data, the Compensation Committee utilized the Survey Data.
 The Compensation Committee set the annual salaries for these named executive officers in consideration of the market data and subjective assessments of each executive officer's position, experience, responsibilities, and performance.
-The resulting annual base salaries for these named executive officers generally aligned at approximately the 50° percentile for 2015 relative to the market data reviewed.
+The resulting annual base salaries for these named executive officers generally aligned at approximately the 50th percentile for 2016 relative to the market data reviewed.